Axenide/axenide.github.io/content/projects/ambxst/index.md

 ### What does the installation do?

+> [!IMPORTANT]
+> For now Ambxst is installed via Nix flakes, so **Nix is required** for supporting it on as many distros as possible.
+But we are looking for contributions to support other package managers (and make this easier for everyone).

 On non-NixOS distros, the installation script does the following:
 - Installs [Nix](https://en.wikipedia.org/wiki/Nix_(package_manager)) if it's not already installed.
 - Installs some necessary system dependencies.
 (Only a few that Nix cannot handle by itself).